-NOTICE OF ANNUAL GENERAL and SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the 2021 Annual General and Special Meeting (the "Meeting") of holders of common shares (the "Shareholders") of Diamcor Mining Inc. ("Diamcor") will be held at 4th Floor, 1665 Ellis Street, Kelowna, British Columbia, on the 23rd day of December 2021 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the 2023 Annual General Meeting (the "Meeting") of holders of common shares (the "Shareholders") of Diamcor Mining Inc. ("Diamcor") will be held at 4th Floor, 1665 Ellis Street, Kelowna, British Columbia, on the 20th day of December 2023 at 10:00 a.m.
 (PST) for the following purposes:

-- (a) To receive the audited financial statements of Diamcor for the fiscal year ended March 31, 2021 (with comparative financial statements for the preceding fiscal period) (the "Audited Financial Statements"), together with the Auditor's Report thereon; - (b) To set the number of directors of Diamcor at four for the ensuing year; - (c) To elect directors of Diamcor for the ensuing year; - (d) To appoint auditors of Diamcor for the ensuing year; - (e) To consider, and if thought fit, to pass an ordinary resolution of the disinterested shareholder's approving an amendment to the Company's fixed stock option plan to increase the number of shares eligible to be issued pursuant to option exercise from 12,777,177 common shares to 17,945,236 common shares. - (f) To transact such further or other business as may properly come before the Meeting and any adjournment or adjournments thereof.
+- (a) To receive the audited financial statements of Diamcor for the fiscal year ended March 31, 2023 (with comparative financial statements for the preceding fiscal period) (the "Audited Financial Statements"), together with the Auditor's Report thereon; - (b) To set the number of directors of Diamcor at four for the ensuing year; - (c) To elect directors of Diamcor for the ensuing year; - (d) To appoint auditors of Diamcor for the ensuing year; - (e) To transact such further or other business as may properly come before the Meeting and any adjournment or adjournments thereof.